billwiliams/NLP/neural_network/README.md

 setting the standard deviation of the random values to 0.1
 - The values generated have a mean of 0 and standard deviation of 1.
 - we Set the default standard deviation `stdev` to be 0.1 by multiplying the standard deviation to each of the values in the weight matrix.

+## Model

+Now we implement a classifier using neural networks.

+For the model implementation, we use the Trax `layers` module, imported as `tl`.
+ Trax layers are very similar to the ones implemented above, but in addition to trainable weights  they also have a non-trainable state.
+State is used in layers like batch normalization and for inference

+A look at the code of the Trax Dense layer
+- [tl.Dense](https://github.com/google/trax/blob/master/trax/layers/core.py#L29): Trax Dense layer implementation

+One other important layer that we use a lot is one that allows to execute one layer after another in sequence.
+- [tl.Serial](https://github.com/google/trax/blob/master/trax/layers/combinators.py#L26): Combinator that applies layers serially.
+    - You can pass in the layers as arguments to `Serial`, separated by commas.
+    - For example: `tl.Serial(tl.Embeddings(...), tl.Mean(...), tl.Dense(...), tl.LogSoftmax(...))`